 2. Buying the Latest and Newest Gadgets

-I still have my iPhone 6s for more than two years now, even though we all know, a bunch of other new iPhones came up.
+I still have my iPhone 6s for more than three years now, even though we all know, a bunch of other new iPhones came up.
 I actually felt like at one point, especially when I noticed my phone battery was quickly dying, that maybe it was time to get one of the newest iPhones but I saved myself from that and I got my phone’s battery fixed for $29 when Apple decided that battery changes will be that much after their crisis.
 That being said, you can tell I really don’t care to buy the latest and newest gadgets, even though tech stuff really intrigues me.
-Also, a year ago, I had to buy a new laptop and I decided to buy a Chromebook for under $300 but I know one day, I’ll swap it out with a laptop that will be more functional for editing programs since I find myself constantly doing some marketing work.
-I would be that one in a hundredth person that has a Chromebook sitting in class among all the MacBook users.
+Also, a year ago, I had to buy a new laptop and I decided to buy one that was affordable for me at the time.
+I would be that one in a hundredth person that had an Acer laptop sitting in class among all the MacBook users.
 Another thing, when I wanted to get my first DSLR camera, instead of spending money to buy a new one, I bought my sister’s used but in great condition camera.

 3. Shopping for New and Trendy Clothes